BreakoutMentors/Python-Resources/recursion.md

     MoveTower(disk - 1, spare, dest, source)
 ```

 [Go here to step through that recursive algorithm for 5 discs](https://www.cs.cmu.edu/~cburch/survey/recurse/hanoiex.html).
 Pretty impressive!
-That same algorithm can solve it for any size, as long as there is enough time...
+That same algorithm can solve it for any size, as long as there is enough time.
+Also mind blowing - where is the rule "we can never place a larger disk on a smaller one" programmed?

+Here is some starter code for you to do your own implementation (and peak at the [finished version](https://trinket.io/library/trinkets/fc5fd4efe0) if needed).